 Well then, he thought, blinking.
 That was…

 Maker’s breath, that was unexpected.
 Simple, to the point, even inspiring.
 Not bad for a speech.
-Not bad for a Herald.
-This woman might serve well after all.
-She now stood tall in the setting sun, her bearing proud as any knight-commander.
-It seemed there Herald was both intelligent and attractive, Cullen mused.
+Not bad at all.
+The Herald now stood tall in the setting sun, her bearing proud as any knight-commander.
+In that light, Cullen found her quite attractive.